rsampa-git/Phishing-Simulation-Tool/CONTRIBUTION.md

 Before submitting a pull request, please ensure that your changes do not break any existing functionality.
 You can run tests using:

+## License

+By contributing, you agree that your contributions will be licensed under the same license as this project (MIT License).

+Thank you for contributing!